 Undergraduate students interested in becoming a peer mentor must complete an application, submit a completed recommendation form by the appropriate deadline, and go through an interview process in the spring.
 Qualified applicants are students in sophomore standing or above during the semester in which they will serve and have a minimum overall 2.5 GPA.
 Please view the Peer Mentor position description for more information on the qualities and duties of a peer leader.

-All peer mentors must attend a training workshop with the peer mentoring coordinator as well as a workshop with faculty members teaching INT 110 during the spring semester.
+All peer mentors must attend a training workshop with the peer mentoring coordinator as well as a workshop with faculty members teaching UNIV 110 during the spring semester.

 For more information, contact: